PreK - 8th Grade

 Third Grade Overview

-Time4Learning is an online, student-paced learning system covering preschool through middle school.
+Time4Learning is an online, student-paced learning system covering preschool through high school.
 It is popular as a third grade homeschool curriculum, as an afterschool tutorial and as a summer study or enrichment program.

 For third graders, Time4Learning provides language arts, math, science and social studies.
 Students also get access to an online playground.